Ohio Bar Exam Info

-Schedule a Free Ohio Bar Exam Coaching Session
+Schedule a Free Ohio Bar Exam Strategy Session

 Ohio Bar Exam Format

 The Ohio Bar Exam is administered over two days.
 The examiners have adopted the Uniform Bar Exam (“UBE”).

-The written portion of the exam is administered on the first and third days of the Ohio bar exam.
-The written portion of the bar exam consists of the Ohio essay questions and the Multistate Performance Test (“MPT”).
-On the first day, you will have three hours to answer two MPT questions.
-You will have three hours to answer six Ohio essay questions.
+The written portion of the exam is administered on the first day of the Ohio bar exam.
+The written portion of the bar exam consists of the Multistate Performance Test (“MPT”) and the Multistate Essay Exam (“MEE”).
+You will have three hours to answer two MPT questions.
+You will have three hours to answer the six MEE questions.

-The Multistate Bar Exam (“MBE”) is administered on the second day of the Ohio exam.
+The Multistate Bar Exam (“MBE”) is administered on the second day of the Ohio bar exam.
 The MBE is a multiple-choice test containing 200 questions.
 The MBE is split into a morning and afternoon session.
 Each session consists of 100 questions.
 You have three hours to complete each session.

 Ohio Bar Exam Format Video